How Much Gap Is Accepted For Study In Australia

 Does a study gap affect the Australian student visa?

 A study gap can affect the visa application if it creates doubt about whether the applicant is a genuine student.
-A well-explained and documented gap is much less of a problem than an unexplained one.
+A clear and documented gap is much less risky than an unexplained one.

 What documents are needed to cover a study gap?

-Useful documents include employment letters, salary slips, tax records, bank statements, medical certificates, training certificates, business documents, English course records, volunteer letters and a clear Statement of Purpose.
+Useful documents include employment letters, salary slips, tax records, bank statements, medical certificates, training certificates, business documents, English course records, volunteer letters, and a clear SOP.

 Do I need a gap certificate for Australia?